- Bobby Dazzler – First Appearance: Judy: #285 (03 July 1965)

 In the 70s there was a bit of a change in the regular plot, while the boys were still quick to say what they thought girls should do, there was a more potential romance storyline.
 When new student Don Carter joins, him and Mike end up competing for Bobby’s attention, but Bobby just wants to be friends with both of them.
 Bobby’s looks change around this time too, the freckles are sometimes absent and her hair becomes long and straight.
 Bobby is still the same character, outsmarting the boys and putting them into their place when she needs to.

 Bobby is a good role model, she is a feminist character, she’s a lot of fun, smart and determined.
 She is quick to put the boys in their place, and proves that she can do whatever the boys can, she’s all for equal opportunities.
 At the same time she doesn’t ignore her “feminine” attributes she also enjoys cooking, clothes and so on, and sometimes shows the boys the benefits of having an interest in such things (like when her hair pins are used to fix a car).
-Sometimes the feminist message may be a bit mixed when she let’s Mike take credit for things, but this may be just because she is his friend, rather than not wanting to show up a boy.
+Sometimes the feminist message may be a bit mixed, like when she let’s Mike take credit for things, but this may be just because she is being a good friend, rather than it being her not wanting to show up a boy.
 She has been shown to be very compassionate and caring and a good friend.
 Which is why she helps them out of tricky situations.
 The same is for the boys, although they give her a hard time, they do admire her and stick up for her.

 In the early strips Bobby looked very tomboyish and the boys and her were more friendly rivals.
 Later issues Bobby starts to become more traditionally pretty with longer straight hair and her freckles seem to come and go.
 This is the stage when the boys become rivals for Bobby’s affection, seeing her as a potential girlfriend.
 Even with a change in looks her character remains the same and she can still get the better of the boys.
 The change does come on gradually with her hair getting longer, which is quite a natural thing as well as a friendship maybe changing into something more Artistically I do prefer her earlier look, it is more distinctive I think.

 While there are distinctive other students they rarely get named except for Mike and later Don and Freddy.
 Mike Norton is quite a flawed character he’s egotistical, takes credit for Bobby’s achievements and never seems to learn his lesson that he can’t outsmart Bobby.
-Later when he sees Bobby as more of a friend he also shows a jealous streak.
+Later when he sees Bobby as more of a friend, he also shows a jealous streak.
 Still he’s not without he’s good qualities he takes pride in the school, is good fun, and shows loyalty and protectiveness to his friends.